Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Application to school performance data

 Figure \ref{fig:school1d} visualizes the parameter estimators with 95\% confidence intervals.
 The difference between the UMLE and CMLE is hardly visible.
-Figure \ref{fig:schoolfunding} shows a two-dimensional 95\% CR for the two free parameters of \textit{funding}.
+Figure \ref{fig:schoolfunding} shows a two-dimensional 95\% CR for the two free parameters of \texttt{funding}.
 Here the UMLE and the CMLE are visibly slightly different.
-CRs are visualized by checking whether two-dimensional projections of $\boldsymbol{\beta}_{0r}$ (for \textit{funding} with $r=2$ this is just $\boldsymbol{\beta}_{0r}$) are in the CR, for a dense grid of values.
-The UCR comprises of monotonic and non-monotonic parameters.
+CRs are visualized by checking whether two-dimensional projections of $\boldsymbol{\beta}_{0r}$ (for \texttt{funding} with $r=2$ this is just $\boldsymbol{\beta}_{0r}$) are in the CR for a dense grid of values.
+The UCR comprises monotonic and non-monotonic parameters.
 The latter (colored grey) belong to the UCR, but not to the UCCR and CCR.
 The former (colored orange) belong to UCR, UCCR and CCR.

-We highlight two differences between the UCCR and CCR for this application.
+We highlight two differences between the UCCR and CCR.
 The first one is that UCCR is centered at the UMLE (even though all the non-monotonic parameters are removed) whereas the CCR is centered at the CMLE.
-The second is that UCCR uses $\tilde{\boldsymbol{\phi}}$ when computing $\ell(\boldsymbol{\beta}_{0r},\tilde{\boldsymbol{\phi}})$ as defined in \eqref{eq:CRMT_CCIupdatedMLEsubset3} whereas CCR uses $\tilde{\boldsymbol{\phi}}_c$ for $\ell(\boldsymbol{\beta}_{0r},\tilde{\boldsymbol{\phi}}_c)$ as defined in \eqref{eq:CRMT_CIupdatedMLEsubset2}.
-In the case of the school performance data, $\tilde{\boldsymbol{\phi}}$ and $\tilde{\boldsymbol{\phi}}_c$ are the same for every given $\boldsymbol{\beta}_{0r}$ used in the grid because the (unconstrained) parameters of \textit{perf2016} in $\tilde{\boldsymbol{\phi}}$ turned out to show an antitonic pattern and therefore it was not necessary to impose monotonicity (antitonic) constraints on its parameters when assessing whether $\boldsymbol{\beta}_{0r}$ was in CCR.
-Hence, for the school performance data the only relevant difference between UCCR and CCR was the first one.
-According to the results of the real data application, the difference between these two CRs is not large; on the grid of parameter values for which we checked whether they are in the CR, only two (red) points belong to the CCR but not the UCCR.
+The second one is that UCCR uses $\tilde{\boldsymbol{\phi}}$ when computing $\ell(\boldsymbol{\beta}_{0r},\tilde{\boldsymbol{\phi}})$ as defined in \eqref{eq:CRMT_CCIupdatedMLEsubset3} whereas CCR uses $\tilde{\boldsymbol{\phi}}_c$ for $\ell(\boldsymbol{\beta}_{0r},\tilde{\boldsymbol{\phi}}_c)$ as defined in \eqref{eq:CRMT_CIupdatedMLEsubset2}.
+In the case of the school performance data, $\tilde{\boldsymbol{\phi}}$ and $\tilde{\boldsymbol{\phi}}_c$ are the same for every given $\boldsymbol{\beta}_{0r}$ used in the grid because the (unconstrained) parameters of \texttt{perf2016} in $\tilde{\boldsymbol{\phi}}$ turn out to show an antitonic pattern.
+Therefore it was not necessary to impose monotonicity (antitonic) constraints on its parameters when assessing whether $\boldsymbol{\beta}_{0r}$ was in CCR.
+Hence, for the school performance data, the only relevant difference between UCCR and CCR is the first one.
+In this application, the difference between these two CRs is not large; on the grid of parameter values for which we checked whether they are in the CR, only two (red) points belong to the CCR but not to the UCCR.